 Hypothetically, you can drive from the northernmost point of Washington to the very end of California via I-5 in a mere 21 hours.
-But with stunning landscapes, beautiful big cities and natural wonders, there are so many reasons why drivers should make multiple stops along their way through the West Coast.
-From the scenic San Jaun Islands of Washington, to the desert oasis of Palm Springs, California, there’s so much to explore from top to bottom.
-Here are some highlights to consider when planning your West Coast road trip.
+But with stunning landscapes, beautiful big cities and natural wonders, there are so many reasons why drivers should make multiple stops along their way to the West Coast.
+From the scenic San Juan Islands of Washington to the desert oasis of Palm Springs, California, there’s so much to explore from top to bottom.
+Here are some West Coast road trip planner highlights to consider.

 Endless evergreens, magnificent mountains and unique urban landscapes are what make Washington one of a kind.
 The Olympic Peninsula is home to outdoor activities like whale watching off the San Juan Islands, beach-combing on coastal towns like Port Townsend and hiking through the Hoh Rain Forest.
 For an urban adventure, Seattle has iconic architecture, sophisticated dining, world-class shopping and the charming Pike Place Market.
-Beyond Mount Rainer, you’ll find wine country near Walla Walla, the bavarian-style town of Leavenworth and even the dry terrain of Eastern Washington.
+Beyond Mount Rainer, you’ll find wine country near Walla Walla, the Bavarian-style town of Leavenworth and even the dry terrain of Eastern Washington.
+Wherever you find yourself, there are plenty of West Coast Road trip routes in Washington to enjoy.

 Much of the West Coast is made up of California, a state that has some of the most popular driving routes in North America.
 Northern California is filled with romantic cities by the shore, the Redwood forest and the Napa and Sonoma wine countries.
 San Francisco is a must-see metropolis with famous sights like Alcatraz, Coit Tower, Fisherman’s Wharf and the Golden Gate Bridge.
 If you’re looking for an explosive excursion, the breathtaking Mount Shasta is a safe-to-visit volcano in California’s northeast corner.